-If last summer's Beckham documentary left you wanting more, fear not because Netflix has just announced that a new documentary series about Victoria Beckham is in production.
-From what we can tell so far, the series is about both the woman and the brand, but the focus is on her role as a business owner.
+If the 2023 Beckham documentary left you wanting more, fear not because Netflix has announced that a new documentary series about Victoria Beckham is in production.
+From what we can tell so far, the yet to be named docuseries is about both the woman and the brand, but the focus is on her role as a business owner.

-Sharing the news on X, the official Netflix account wrote, 'In the most Posh news ever, a Victoria Beckham documentary series is now in production!
+The documentary was first announced back in August, with the official Netflix account writing on X, 'In the most Posh news ever, a Victoria Beckham documentary series is now in production!
 The series will follow her reinvention as a Creative Director of her own brand — offering exclusive access to Victoria, her fashion and beauty business, and her never-before-seen archives.'

 When is the Victoria Beckham documentary series out?